 The first night that I was here, Man’man was awake to see me, despite me arriving at the house at about 10, so it was far past his bedtime.
 He seemed very excited and showed me a single toy, his magnetic writing board (I don’t remember what these are called in the United States, but they have a little tab at the bottom you can swipe left and right to erase) and was making circles.

 Obviously, I expressed how cool it was that he could make circles with a circular magnet through sounds, then took the pen and turned the circles into suns.
 He loved that for some reason and then ran around dragging me around the house to show me all of his toys until he had to go back to bed.

-Describe a typical day in the life of Tobio in China.
+Describe a typical day in the life of Tobio as a teacher TEFL in China.

 Generally, I wake up at about 6:30 so that I can shower before eating breakfast and going with Man’man and his grandmother to drop him off at school, and we read books in the car.
 Sometimes I bring new picture books into the car, but every time he wants to read the Thomas the Tank Engine books over again anyway, so we do that.

 Once he’s dropped off, I usually fall asleep a little in the car on the way back, and some days Man’man’s grandmother takes me to the market with her to help carry her groceries.
 I get home, and I study Chinese based on what we learned in the last class (Class is on Monday and Wednesday, Monday is my day off but on Wednesday I just go to class instead of taking Man’man to school) until about noon, when I eat lunch and help with Man’man’s little brother, Yi’yi, who is 2 years old.

 Yi’yi likes me, which essentially just means he wants me to watch him do things like taking bites of food and play with toys all the time.
 He’s a bit too young to teach English outside of simple phrases since he can’t even pronounce his Mandarin correctly yet.